 Plowing of streets will commence when three inches of snow has fallen, or when road conditions are such that a lesser amount of snow results in dangerous conditions.
 Road plowing priorities are arterial roads and highways, major collector roads, minor collector roads and then local roads (within three days, weather permitting).
 The plowing priorities of routes adjacent to facilities are emergency service facilities, bus routes, steep hills and school areas.

 Wherever possible, drivers are asked not to park vehicles on the streets during snowfalls as this impedes plows and may result in your vehicle being buried by snow.
 During the plowing of streets, a windrow may be formed across driveways.
 This is unavoidable, especially during heavy snowfalls.
 As the City does not have the equipment or personnel for a private driveway/access clearing, it is the owner’s responsibility to open access to the adjoining roadway.
 Clearing of private roads and parking lots is the responsibility of the property owners who must ensure that snow removed from their property is not deposited on the adjoining public sidewalks or roadway.

 Snow clearing from sidewalks is the responsibility of the adjacent property owners who should ensure that snow removed from the sidewalks is not deposited on the adjoining roadway.
 During heavy snowfall, in areas of heavy pedestrian traffic, adjacent to City-owned property, during regular office hours, crews will support public sidewalk clearing through use of snow blowers and other snow removal equipment as equipment and personnel allow.

-During regular office hours (8 am to 4 pm, Monday through Friday), please direct questions or concerns regarding the City’s snow and ice control program to Engineering and Operations at 250 248-5412.
+During regular office hours (8 am to 4 pm, Monday through Friday), questions or concerns about the City’s snow and ice control program should be directed to operations at firstname.lastname@example.org or 250 248-5412.
 If there is an emergency requiring City assistance outside of regular hours, call 250 248-6144.